 Many factors determine the lifespan of quinoa.
 These include whether you cooked it and how you store it.
 Similar to grains (like rice) and seeds, quinoa won’t last forever.

 When it comes to raw quinoa, each variety (red, white, black) lasts at least 2 to 3 years after the production date.
 A package of quinoa typically marked with a “best by” printed date instead of an expiration date.
 Don’t assume that you should throw your quinoa out if you see that it has passed the date marked on the package.
 Quinoa should remain safe to eat way beyond the package’s printed date, and that means months or even years.
 In short, if there aren’t any obvious signs of spoilage, quinoa is most likely safe to eat.

 Shelf life of Cooked Quinoa

-After being cooked, quinoa lasts a full week in the refrigerator.
+After being cooked, quinoa lasts up to a week in the refrigerator.
 If you place your cooked quinoa in the freezer, it will still be good to eat 8 to 12 months later.
-Obviously it won’t go bad in the freezer, but with time it slowly loses its quality.
+It won’t go bad in the freezer, but with time it slowly loses its quality.
 That’s why it’s recommended to consume it within a year of freezing.

 |Quinoa Uncooked||“Best by” + 6 – 12 months|

 How to Tell If Quinoa Is Bad